 - Allow your MinerGate software to also mine using your CPU.
 This is a great feature of the software, and a great way to earn a little extra from your rig.

 - Use your Ethereum mining rigs to scale your operation up and you earn more income.
-I started this process with 2 GPUs, and I know have over 19 GPUs running 24 hours a day.
-This is essentially a full time income for me.
+I started this process with 2 GPUs, and I now have over 19 GPUs running 24 hours a day.
+This is essentially a full-time income for me.

 We hope these tips are helpful, and we wish you the best of luck in your mining endeavors.
 Happy mining!